 PacketCable supports the following basic categories of audio announcements, as described in [BR 780-200-020].
 All network announcements, whether provisioned locally on the E-DVA or referenced to resources in the network, are identified by an announcement identifier.
-Table 11 describes announcement categories and conditions and the associated Announcement Identifiers.
+Table 10 describes announcement categories and conditions and the associated Announcement Identifiers.
 The provisioning reference for these announcements is [SR-2275].

-Category/Condition Announcement Announcement Identifier Reorder/All Circuits Busy "Your call cannot be completed at this time.
+Category/Condition Announcement Announcement Identifier Annc-Reorder Reorder/All Circuits Busy "Your call cannot be completed at this time.
 Please hang up and try again later."
-Annc-Reorder Reorder/Protocol Errors "Your call cannot be completed at this time.
+Reorder/Protocol Errors "Your call cannot be completed at this time.
 Please hang up and try again later."
 Annc-Reorder Vacant Code/No Route "Your call cannot be completed as dialed.
 Please check the number and try again."
-Anne-Vacant Intercept/Number Change Implementation dependent Annc-NumberChg Intercept/Disconnected Number "The number that you have reached has been disconnected.
+Annc-Vacant Intercept/Number Change Implementation dependent.
+Annc-NumberChg Intercept/Disconnected Number "The number that you have reached has been disconnected.
 Please check the number and try again."
-Annc-Disconnected Intercept/Nonworking Number "The number that you have reached is not in service.
-Please check the number and try again."
-Annc-NonWorking Intercept/Temporary Suspension Implementation dependent Annc-TempSusp Intercept/Incoming Call Restriction "The number you have reached can not accept your call at this time.
-Please hang up and try again later."
-Annc-Decline No Circuit "Your call cannot be completed at this time.
-Please hang up and try again later."
-Annc-NoCircuit Ineffective/Dialing Irregularity "Your call cannot be completed as dialed.
-Please check the number and try again."
-Annc-DialError Ineffective/Screened Line Access Denial Implementation dependent Annc-AccessDenied
+Annc-Disconnected

-Table 11 - Announcement Identifiers
+Table 10 - Announcement Identifiers